-Severe weather may hit Mid-South Wednesday
+Tornado Watch canceled for Mid-South counties

 An enhanced risk with storms producing high winds, heavy rainfall and tornadoes will be possible, mainly south of I-40.

 Our weather experts ask you to stay alert as conditions will rapidly change across the region on Wednesday afternoon.
+They say the threat will likely pass by 7 p.m.

 The severe weather threat comes almost three weeks after strong storms and tornadoes began in the Mid-South and tore through parts of Tennessee, Kentucky and Arkansas.
 One person was killed in Monette, Arkansas.

-Note: Update: The National Weather Service has issued a tornado watch for parts of Arkansas, Louisiana, Mississippi and Tennessee until 7 PM CST.
-Shelby County is included in this watch.
-The threat also includes hail and scattered gusts of wind up to 75MPH.